-Air Filters Just Keep Dust off the Equipment
+Air Filters Just Keep Dust off HVAC Equipment

-Granted, as this was the original purpose of HVAC air filters, they’ve come to serve an even more important purpose: filtering out airborne contaminants and particulates from the indoor air we breathe.
-In other words – improving your Indoor Air Quality (IAQ)!
+Although this was the original purpose of air filters, their role has expanded.
+Now they serve the even more important purpose of filtering out airborne contaminants and particulates from the indoor air we breathe.
+In other words, air filters improve your Indoor Air Quality (IAQ)!

 Air Filters Don’t Need to be Replaced as Often as Recommended

-If air filters are not cleaned or replaced regularly, they become ineffective which can lead to a multitude of problems.
-A neglected air filter that is not cleaned/replaced on a regular basis will become clogged with large amounts of airborne particles until it is completely blocked and the dust/mold is forced back into our indoor air.
-Dirty air filters also restrict air flow putting strain on your HVAC equipment, therefore increasing your energy bills.
-Make sure you check the your filter monthly and clean or replace it according to the manufacturer’s directions.
-For the best results, change your air filter every 30 days!
+Air filters become ineffective if they are not cleaned or replaced regularly and this can lead to a multitude of problems.
+If air filters are not replaced on a regular basis, they become clogged with the airborne particulates they are trying to filter out of the air.
+Eventually, the filter becomes completely blocked and the dust/mold is pushed back into our indoor air.
+Air flow also becomes restricted putting strain on your HVAC equipment and increasing your energy bills.
+Check the filter monthly and clean or replace it according to the manufacturer’s directions.
+For the best results, change your air filter every 30-90 days!

-Pet Owners Don’t Need to Change the Filter More Often
+Pet Owners Don’t Need to Change Filters More Often

 All Filters are the Same

-When choosing between air filters, the first thing to understand are MERV ratings.
-MERV stands for Minimum Efficiently Reporting Value and it is this number that tells you the effectiveness of your chosen air filter.
-MERV ratings are calculated by measuring the number of particles a filter can trap compared to the number the particles its trying to filter.
-Basically, this means that if there are two filters in the same room, the one that traps fewer particles has a lower MERV rating.
-However, if you simply choose by selecting the filter with the highest MERV rating, then you may be purchasing an air filter that can make your HVAC system less efficient by blocking too much of the air flow and eventually causing equipment damage, plus higher energy bills.
-The best choice is the filter that removes the most pollutants (MERV rating) while still allowing your HVAC system to perform as efficiently as possible.
+The first thing to understand when it comes to the different air filters are MERV ratings.
+MERV stands for Minimum Efficiently Reporting Value.
+This number tells you the effectiveness of the air filter and is calculated by measuring the number of particles a filter can trap and comparing that to the number the particles it’s trying to filter.
+In other words, if there are two filters in the same room, the one that traps fewer particles has a lower MERV rating.
+This doesn’t always mean you should just buy the filter with the highest MERV rating.
+If you purchase a filter with too high a MERV rating it can make your HVAC system less efficient as it blocks too much of the air flow and eventually causes equipment damage and higher energy bills.
+The best choice is to go with a filter that removes the most pollutants (MERV rating) and still allows your HVAC system to perform as efficiently as possible.

 High-Efficiency Filters Can be Used in any HVAC System

-If you insist on using high-efficiency air filters, it may require some HVAC system modifications in order to increase the fan output to compensate for the restricted airflow.
-As stated above, if you choose a filter with the highest MERV rating (meaning the highest efficiency) that isn’t meant for your particular HVAC system, you could be making it less efficient by blocking too much of the air flow.
-Air filters with a MERV 8 filter could require this modification if your furnace came with a MERV 4 or lower filter.
+Using high-efficiency air filters may require HVAC system modifications to increase the fan output and compensate for the restricted airflow.
+As mentioned above, choosing a filter with the highest MERV rating (meaning the highest efficiency) that isn’t meant for your HVAC system can make it less efficient as it blocks too much of the air flow.
+Modifications would be needed for a MERV 8 filter in a system that only allows for a MERV 4 or lower filter.

 All Filters are the Same Size

-Each air conditioning system or HVAC unit has a certain sized filter that allows the filter to perform both correctly and efficiently.
-The filters don’t need to fit with an “air tight” seal, but you should be able to easily install and uninstall your filter without a struggle.
-Your filter should be a bit smaller on each side of the filter housing slot, allowing you to slide the filter in and out with ease.
-For most systems you can use a standard sized filter within 5/8 of an inch smaller than the air filter housing.
-Most AC and HVAC units use standard sized filters, but some do require a custom size air filter to be purchased and installed.
-Why is the filter size important?
+HVAC units have a very specific area where the air filter resides, and it needs to fit correctly in order to perform efficiently.
+Filters don’t need to have an “airtight” seal, but they should be easy to install and uninstall without a struggle.
+For most systems you can use a standard sized filter within 5/8 of an inch smaller than the air filter housing allowing the filter to slide in and out with ease.
+Most HVAC units use standard sized filters; however, some do require a custom size air filter.
 According to EPA.gov, incorrectly designed or installed filter frames can cause air seepage, which significantly decreases filter effectiveness.
-Plus any air flow resistance caused by using a filter that is not correctly sized can result in unnecessary stress on you HVAC unit, potential damage to your AC system and increase your energy bills.
+Air flow resistance caused by using the incorrect size filter results in unnecessary stress on your HVAC unit, potential damage to the equipment and increase your energy bills.

 Buying One Air Filter at a Time

-At US Home Filter, we appreciate each and every one of our customers.
-We are here to help you choose the best solutions for your individual needs.
-Whether you need help with one of our standard stock size air filters, a Whole House Air Cleaner replacement filter, Grille filters, or if you are overwhelmed by choosing the right custom size air filter, we will be happy to personally work with you to help ensure you order exactly what you need and clear up any misconceptions!
-For personal assistance or questions about your air filter needs, please contact us now online or call us at (855) 237-1673 and we will do our very best to help you in selecting the perfect filter for your individual needs.
+Selecting the filters that are right for your home can be difficult and confusing at times.
+At US Home Filter we understand this, which is why we offer an experienced staff to help answer any questions you may have.
+For personal assistance with your air filter needs, please contact us now online or call us at (855) 237-1673 and we will do our very best to assist you in selecting the right filter for your individual needs.
 We want to earn your business and we guarantee your satisfaction!
 Take advantage of our quality products, vast selection, low prices, and enjoy FREE SHIPPING on every air filter order within the Contiguous USA.